AaronMarcusDev/Langlang/README.md

 It was written in my (other) own programming language, [Coly](https://github.com/AaronMarcusDev/Coly).

 ## Build
-Langlang can be built using
+Langlang can be compiled to an executable using
 ```bash
 $ coly build langlang.coly
 ```